poppopjmp/spiderfoot/documentation/overview.md

 SpiderFoot consists of the following main components:

 - **Core Engine:** Orchestrates scans, manages modules, processes results, and handles scheduling.
 The engine is highly extensible and supports concurrent scanning.
+- **Security Middleware:** Enterprise-grade security layer providing CSRF protection, input validation, rate limiting, session management, API security, and comprehensive logging.
 - **Modules:** Each module is responsible for gathering a specific type of data or integrating with a particular source.
 Modules can be enabled, disabled, or configured individually.
 - **Web UI:** Provides a user-friendly interface for configuring scans, viewing results, managing workspaces, and visualizing relationships between entities.
-The UI supports advanced filtering, search, and export features.
+The UI supports advanced filtering, search, and export features with comprehensive security protection.
 - **API:** Enables programmatic access to SpiderFoot's capabilities for integration and automation.
-The API is fully documented and supports authentication, scan management, and data retrieval.
+The API is fully documented and supports enterprise-grade authentication, authorization, and security features.
 - **Database:** Stores scan results, configuration, and workspace data.
-SpiderFoot uses SQLite by default but can be configured for other backends in advanced setups.
+SpiderFoot uses SQLite by default but can be configured for other backends in advanced setups with encryption and secure configuration management.
 - **Scheduler:** Allows for automated, recurring scans to ensure continuous monitoring of assets and threats.
+- **Security Logging System:** Comprehensive structured logging for security events, audit trails, and compliance monitoring.

 ---